 What exactly are electrolytes?
 Electrolytes are positively charged minerals that help with hundreds of processes within the body, mostly with the muscles and nerves.
 They’re found in pretty much all of your bodily fluids (sweat, urine, and blood).
 Their primary function is to push fluid in and out of the cells (aka keep you hydrated), contracting and relaxing muscles, and nerve conduction.
 The main electrolytes involved in keto-related leg cramps are potassium, magnesium, and sodium.
 (You can learn more about each of these electrolytes below.)

 When you’re converting from using glucose to ketones for energy, your body first uses up all of its glycogen (glucose) stores.
 Glycogen is attached to water in the body, so when it begins using its glycogen stores, it frees up the excess water to be eliminated from the body through urination.
 This is the reason many people lose a lot of weight fast when beginning a keto diet; your stored water (bloating) is making an exit.
 But, this can also lead to dehydration, especially if you’re not drinking plenty of water.

 Other Reasons for Muscle Cramps

-There are a few other factors that might be giving you muscle cramps, including too much caffeine, exercising and not drinking enough to make up for sweating (dehydration), or sitting for too long without moving your body.
+There are a few other factors that might be giving you muscle cramps, including too much caffeine and exercising and not drinking enough to make up for sweating (dehydration), or sitting for too long without moving your body.

 Drinking too much coffee can increase your chance of leg cramps when you start a keto diet because caffeine stimulates your muscles to contract instead of encouraging muscle tissue to relax.
-It’s also a diuretic, so it takes water out of your body, which can lead to dehydration and cramping.
+It’s also a diuretic, so it takes water out of your body, which can lead to dehydration and muscle cramping.